neurocyte/flow/README.md

 [![Announcement](https://img.youtube.com/vi/iwPg3sIxMGw/maxresdefault.jpg)](https://www.youtube.com/watch?v=iwPg3sIxMGw)

 # Requirements
 - A modern terminal with 24bit color and, ideally, kitty keyboard protocol support.
 Kitty, Foot and Ghostty are the only recommended terminals at this time.
 Most other terminals will work, but with reduced functionality.
 - NerdFont support.
 Either via terminal font fallback or a patched font.
 - Linux, MacOS, Windows, Android (Termux) or FreeBSD.
 - A UTF-8 locale

 # Download / Install

-Binary release builds are found here: [neurocyte/flow/releases](https://github.com/neurocyte/flow/releases/latest)
+Binary release builds are found here:[neurocyte/flow/releases](https://github.com/neurocyte/flow/releases/latest)

 Fetch and install the latest release to `/usr/local/bin` with the installation helper script:

 ```shell
 curl -fsSL https://flow-control.dev/install | sh